conan1iu/webscraping/README.md

 - I would future proof this project and upcoming projects by:

+  - Create some sort of macro which asks the user for all necessary information such as user agents, then runs by itself (so any analyst can run this code quickly from their computer)

   - Moving code to cloud computing so it can run remotely as running the program takes a while (moving to cloud would help with parallel processing as well)
   - Starting projects from GitHub so full commit histories are visible (I only moved this project onto GitHub after a substantial period of time)
+  - Improve script to generate new Excel output files when it is run again rather than overwriting the previous output file, or store new outputs in a new sheet in the same Excel file, e.g. adding date suffix to file names or something

 <br>